-2.1.1 Policy ENV3 states that development should, amongst other things, respond to the context and enhance local distinctiveness.
+2.1.1 Policy ENV3 states that development should, amongst other things, respond to the context and enhance local distinctiveness (see full policy text at Appendix A of this SPD).
 These are not unusual design principles and are typical of most policies and guides on good design.
 However, the key to their effectiveness lies in understanding what local context and distinctiveness are and using that understanding to inspire new design.
 The Craven Local Plan supporting text defines context as "local circumstances, which form the background to a design idea and help the design make sense in its surroundings" and distinctiveness as "positive features that help to contribute towards creating a 'sense of place', and individual identity".
 Heritage has a strong influence on context and distinctiveness and this, too, is defined in the Craven Local Plan, as follows: